English Graduate Student Profiles

 Dylan Hoover

-Dylan is an incoming first-year MFA student from Pennsylvania.
+Dylan is a second-year MFA student from Pennsylvania.
 He recently graduated from Allegheny College in May 2023, where he received his BA in English with an Emphasis in Creative Writing.
 As a writer, he is particularly concerned with short story form, including interests in historical fiction, romance, and contemporary fiction.
 This summer, he completed the Writing Workshop in Greece, directed by Christopher and Allison Bakken.
 It is there, on the remote island of Thasos, he partook in a series of generative workshops, gaining from Lauren Alleyne, Amanda Michalopoulou, and Joanna Eleftheriou valuable insight on craft and the art of writing fiction, nonfiction, and poetry.
 Before attending the Greece program, Dylan had already stayed extensively abroad with his semester in Lancaster, England, where he similarly pursued a writing workshop, along with a literature course on Jane Austen.
 Outside the classroom, and when he is not reading or writing, Dylan enjoys amassing artwork, listening to classical music, skateboarding, swimming, and traveling.
 He is especially eager to return to Britain in the future, but even more so to finalize a novel (loosely inspired by Katie Kitamura’s A Separation) currently in the works.

 Dani Mueller